cteitel/DataMgmt_book/docs/lists.md

 communicate these types of data?

 One way to save data is as an RDS object.
-This is a compressed data format that will preserve all the features of your data; when you read it back in, everyting will remain the same (for example, if you manually set factor levels).
-It can also accomodate pretty much any data structure, including lists and nested data frames.
+This is a compressed data format that will preserve all the features of your data; when you read it back in, everything will remain the same (for example, if you manually set factor levels).
+It can also accommodate pretty much any data structure, including lists and nested data frames.
 To create an RDS object, use the `saveRDS()` function and include the .rds file
 extension: